How to Create a Winning Sales Process (+ Free Template)

 - Determining the number of “seats” for a software package for a sales team purchase

-Sending professional-looking proposals makes you stand out from other competitive bids.
+Sending professional-looking proposals helps you stand out from other competitive bids.
 CRM providers like Salesforce have tools that let you create professional-looking proposals, which you can either download or send directly within the software.
+Find more ways to improve your sales operation by reading our complete guide to sales operations.

-Negotiating terms stage: What will you do when a prospect asks to customize terms or reduce costs?
+What will you do when a prospect asks to customize terms or reduce costs?

-More common in larger deals, there may be steps in your sales workflow associated with negotiating terms or the price of your products and services.
+More common in larger deals, there may be steps in your selling workflow associated with negotiating terms or the price of your products and services.
 This stage may also require coordinating with other departments like legal or accounting, as well as sending revisions to the prospect.

 - Having your legal department review prospect term change requests